World's 50 best foods

 We've scoured the planet for what we think are 50 of the most delicious foods ever created.

-For now, feast your eyes and control your drooling, as we reveal the world's best foods:
+For now, feast your eyes and control your drooling, as we reveal some of the world's best foods:

 50. Buttered popcorn, United States